maggiehays/brlda_leaks/README.md

 # [WIP] brlda_leaks (duckdb)

-Run `.read build.sql` in duckdb cli session to:
+Open a duckdb session with `./duckdb` and run `.read build.sql` in order to:

 1. Create & insert data for the following CSVs:
  * divisions